salikfaisal/2022_World_Cup_Forecast/README.md

 This project outputs the summary of 10,000 World Cup Simulations. <br>
 The summary shows each national team's chances of finishing in each position their group and advancing to a each round at the World Cup.

-Each team's probabilities are based off of updated games completed in the World Cup and [Elo Ratings](http://www.eloratings.net/) for every national team.
+Each team's probabilities are based off of updated games completed in the World Cup, [Elo Ratings](http://www.eloratings.net/), and [SPI ratings](https://projects.fivethirtyeight.com/soccer-api/international/spi_global_rankings_intl.csv).